david-christiansen/ssft24/README.md

 These exercises are intended to be done in the context of the development from the second lecture.

+ * Add a bitwise xor operator to Expr.
+Lean's bitwise xor operator is `^^^`.
- * Add a new case to the optimizer for `Expr` and update the correctness proof accordingly
+ * Add a new case to the optimizer for `Expr` and update the correctness proof accordingly.
  * These exercises don't require modifications to the `Stmt` datatype:
    * Add a unary `if` statement (that is, one without an `else`clause) to the user-facing syntax for `Stmt`
    * Add a `do...while...` statement to the surface syntax that executes the body at least once
- * Add a `switch` statement like that of C, which takes an expression and a sequence of clauses, each of which is a value and a statement.
-The expression is evaluated, and then the first clause whose value matches its result is executed.
-If no clause matches, nothing happens.
-    * First, add it to the `Stmt` datatype and design a surface syntax for it.
-    * Next, add it to the optimizer.
-It's fine if it does nothing.
+ * Add a failure handler expression to `Expr`.
+The expression `try E1 then E2` should have `E1`'s value, unless the value is undefined, in which case it has `E2`'s value.
+Update the concrete syntax and the evaluator accordingly.
-    * Add `switch` to the big-step semantics, and update the various proofs.
+ * Add a random number generator to Imp:
+   * Add a new statement that assigns a pseudorandom value to a given variable, and give it a concrete syntax
+   * Define a pseudorandom number generator as a two-field structure with a state and a function from a state to a pair of a fresh state and a value.
+Implement a generator - there's no need for it to be secure, and a generator that just counts upwards is fine for the purposes of this exercise.
+   * Update the big-step semantics to thread a random number generator through program execution.
+Provide a big-step rule for the `rand` statement and update the rest of Imp as needed so all the proofs go through.